huisunsh/personal-website/content/authors/admin/_index.md

 I am a Ph.D. candidate in the [Management & Organizations Department](https://www.kellogg.northwestern.edu/faculty/academics/management-and-organizations.aspx) at [Kellogg School of Management, Northwestern University](https://www.kellogg.northwestern.edu/).
 I will be on the academic job market 2021-2022.
 You may find my CV here {{< staticref "files/HuiSUN_CV2021.pdf" "newtab" >}} {{< icon name="download" pack="fas" >}} {{< /staticref >}}.

-My research is at the intersection of managerial cognition and organizational learning, with a strong influence from computational cognitive science.
-In general, my research concerns the role of cognitive structure in social networks and entrepreneurship.
-My dissertation combines computational modeling with a longitudinal qualitative study to explore how founders' knowledge structure interacts and co-evolves with their learning.
-In my prior work, I study how mental structure of knowledge, independent of its content, leads to differential returns in social networks.
+My research concerns the role of knowledge structure in social networks, organizational learning and entrepreneurship.

+- My dissertation combines computational modeling with a longitudinal qualitative study to explore how founders' knowledge structure co-evolves with different types of learning.
+- In my prior work, I study how individual's knowledge structure of their social connections impac their economic returns, independent of the content of their knowledge.
 In simpler words, independent of what you know, how you mentally organize what you know matters.

-In a related stream of research, I theorize language systems, both natural languages and artificial languages (e.g., programming languages), as enacted knowledge structures.
-Leveraging insights from game theory and computational linguisitcs, I explore the role of language systems in firm cooridnation and shed new light on the questions of bounded rationality.
+- In a related stream of research, I theorize language systems, both natural languages and artificial languages (e.g., programming languages), as enacted knowledge structures that  interact with organizational structure and determine communicative capacity of firms.

 As a mixed-methods scholar, I use a combination of quantitative, qualitative and computational methods.
 You can find resources on automating surveys (Javascript), interactive network analysis (R), and network learning experiments (Python) on my [Github](https://github.com/huisunsh).
 I am a keen advocate for women in coding and reproducible research.

-Prior to graduate school, I was a member of [Professor Cleotilde (Coty) Gonzalez](https://www.cmu.edu/dietrich/sds/people/faculty/cleotilde-gonzalez.html)'s Dynamic Decision Making Lab at [Carnegie Mellon University](https://www.cmu.edu/dietrich/sds/).
+Prior to Northwestern, I got my B.S. and B.A. from Tsinghua University and spent wonderful time as a member of [Professor Cleotilde (Coty) Gonzalez](https://www.cmu.edu/dietrich/sds/people/faculty/cleotilde-gonzalez.html)'s Dynamic Decision Making Lab at [Carnegie Mellon University](https://www.cmu.edu/dietrich/sds/).

 When I am offline, I have fun playing [pipa](https://en.wikipedia.org/wiki/Pipa) and cello.